Red Stream: Advanced Theory and Techniques

 - Small group activities

 Participants will receive a Certificate in Advanced Theory and Techniques in Play Therapy from RMPTI.
-The certificate confirms the completion of 75 hours of specialized play therapy training approved by APT and CAPT.
-Training hours can be used toward registration/certification as Play Therapist.
+The certificate confirms the completion of 75 hours of specialized play therapy training.
 APT and CAPT alone hold the right to accept or deny any continuing education training at their discretion.

-- Satisfactory completion of a the Mastery Test and written case study
+- Satisfactory completion of the Mastery Test and written case study

 - Continuous evaluation by instructor of course work contributions and core competencies using a structured feedback form